donnachaforde/espresso/README.md

 # README - espresso lib
-A small C++ library to help with developing CLI tools quickly.
+A small C++ library for developing CLI tools easily and quickly.

 ***
+## Introduction

+Have you ever had a good idea for a CLI tool but found yourself somewhat hindered by having to provide support for command-line arguments?
+If so, the **espresso-lib** can alleviate much of the pain by providing a simple framework for parsing and handling command-line switches.

+The key features are:
+* A clear and simple API to define the arguments/switches supported by your utility.
+* Parse the arglist and provide syntax checking to ensure the correct params are being provided.
+* Provide basic help and info messages about your CLI tool.

+***
 ## Contents

 Whats included?

-* espresso-lib - a static C++ library
+* espresso-lib - a static C++ library and C++ header files

-    - Support for simplfying processing of command-line args.
-    - Helper code around some handy C/C++ library calls

 ***